The easiest and fastest way to start selling online with WordPressIntroducing GetPaid

 Optimized Check-out Forms

-One-page checkout forms are the best converting one.
-If the checkout form is placed inline on the landing page showcasing a product, conversion goes up even more.
-Especially if the checkout form is as streamlined as possible.
+One-page checkout forms are the best converting ones.
+If the checkout form is inline on the landing page showcasing a product, conversion increases even more, especially if the checkout form is as streamlined as possible.

-GetPaid allows you to create a custom check-out form for each Item, service, product, or fee that you are selling on your website.
+GetPaid allows you to create a custom check-out form for each Item, service, product, or fee you sell on your website.

-You can then add the checkout form anywhere on your website, just like our “Buy Now” buttons.
+You can add the checkout form anywhere on your website, just like our “Buy Now” buttons.

 - This shortcode [getpaid item=525 button=’Buy Now’] will output the “Buy Now” button for the item with id 525.

 - This shortcode [getpaid item=525] will output the default checkout form for the Item with id 525.